 Knowledge is the key to improving the productivity of your employees.
 If they know their jobs well, they will be able to deliver quality results – quickly.
 So, preparing a formal training program should be a part of every employee development program.

 Formal training and learning are easier to measure

 Formal training is beneficial for employers too.
 It is considered as one of the most reliable sources of learning.
 Needs-based training programs help organizations create a highly skilled team that performs at its best.
 Always.

 Informal training is often spontaneous, not structured, and happens while on the job.
 Formal training has hence been established as a trusted way to develop new skills.
 It is designed with specific goals in mind, is structured and hence easier to manage.

 Programs are competitive

-Formal training is more structured and usually, has a system of teaching which has a consistency in the material and content that is taught.
+Formal training is more structured and usually has a teaching system that has consistent material and content taught.
 Classroom training, webinars, and other interactive web sessions are a part of these trainings.
 Top performers insist on such training and development opportunities to remain up to date with the knowledge required for their work.
-The competition is fierce and hence adequate training is valued by most of the top organizations to stay ahead of the game.
+The competition is fierce, and adequate training is valued by most top organizations in order to stay ahead of the game.